 What was the driving force is behind opening up a business, particularly a winery, in West Tennessee?
 It was simply the love of wine and sharing that love for fine wine.
 For years Delta Blues Winery was just a seed of an idea—planted and dormant, much like a lot of ideas that have to be pushed aside for daily life to carry on— but it has finally taken root.

-With several different varieties that range all across the spectrum of possible wine flavors, a lot of their wines are favorites among their customer base and tend to surprise people visiting for the first time.
-We had a fellow who came in here one night, and he said ‘Well, I came for the music, but I’ll taste the wine,’ he said.
-‘But I don’t really like wine.’
-I said, ‘That’s fine!’
-So, he tasted four wines for five dollars...and said, ‘Well, I might just taste them all.’
-He said, ‘I didn’t know this wine was going to be that good.’
-He ended up taking home several bottles.
-I think people’s anticipation of it being a local wine is that it’s not going to be that good, and then customers come in, they taste our wine, and they are really surprised about how good it tastes...when they taste it, they buy it.
+With several different varieties, that range all across the spectrum of possible wine flavors, a lot of our wines are favorites among our customer base and tend to surprise people visiting for the first time.
+Perhaps people’s anticipation of a local winery is that it’s not going to be “that good”.
+But when customers come in and they taste our wine, they are really surprised about how good it is.

 The winery’s charm entices people to visit with friends and family and to drink and be merry, making it become much more than just an establishment that sells alcohol and hosts parties; it becomes a true experience.
 That’s part of the winery business that people don’t really think about.
 It’s a place you go.
 It’s a place you come with friends, you do things, you sit on the porch and enjoy a glass of wine.
-We are warm and personable with our customers and appreciate the fact that a lot of our business is local.